 Given the profusion of attacks and breaches, cyberthreats are now top of mind for discerning senior executives and board members.
 This awareness has resulted in increased funding becoming available for the IT environment, but not necessarily for the OT environment, where cybersecurity is still more an afterthought than an integrated part of the business plan.

-As a result of IT/OT convergence, we are starting to see significant security challenges for the overall organization.
+As a result of IT/OT convergence, we are starting to see significant security challenges and Iot vulnerabilities for the overall organization.
 These include lack of security awareness across the IT/OT environment and fragmented security solutions that don’t necessarily work in the OT environment.

 Another issue is lack of standards and regulations for IoT technologies, which makes planning and implementation difficult.
 Also, some security models may not have been built into IoT devices and platforms, particularly those used in the OT environment.